IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 Our team has a strategic plan to leverage the following resources for the development and success of our project:

 1- AI (Artificial Intelligence):
     AI is a crucial resource that we will extensively utilize in our project.
 We will use an AI model for making a preliminary diagnosis based on the user's symptoms.
+We will also utilize AI for understanding the topics we do not know using generative models like ChatGPT.
+Additionally, we will use AI to write the code effectively by using AI extensions like Github Copilot.

 2- Open-Source:
     Open-source resources play a significant role in our project's development and success.
 Our project is based on an open-source AI model that we will leverage for making a preliminary diagnosis based on the user's symptoms.
 Additionally, we will use open-source tools and libraries for the development of our platform.